Amethyst: Structure

+The irradiation causes the iron (Fe3+) ions that replace Si in the lattice to lose an electron and form a [FeO4]^{0} color center.

+Amethyst is a three-dimensional network of tetrahedra where the silicon atoms are in the center and are surrounded by four oxygen atoms located at the vertices of a tetrahedron.
+This structure is quite rigid and results in quartz's hardness and resistance to weathering.
+The hardness of the mineral is the same as quartz, thus making it suitable for use in jewelry.

 Hue and tone

 Amethyst occurs in primary hues from a light lavender or pale violet to a deep purple.
 Amethyst may exhibit one or both secondary hues, red and blue.

 High-quality amethyst can be found in Siberia, Sri Lanka, Brazil, Uruguay, and the Far East.
 The ideal grade, called "Deep Siberian", has a primary purple hue of around 75–80%, with 15–20% blue and (depending on the light source) red secondary hues.

-"Rose de France" is defined by its markedly light shade of the purple, reminiscent of a lavender/lilac shade.
+"Rose de France" is defined by its markedly light shade of the purple, reminiscent of a lavender / lilac shade.
 These pale colors were once considered undesirable, but have recently become popular due to intensive marketing.

-Green quartz is sometimes incorrectly called green amethyst; this is a misnomer and not an appropriate name for the material, as the proper terminology is prasiolite.
-Other names for green quartz are vermarine or lime citrine.
+Green quartz is sometimes called green amethyst; the scientific name is prasiolite.

+Other names for green quartz are vermarine and lime citrine.